IT business owners: 6 things to look for in a general liability insurance quote

 Standalone commercial general liability insurance only offers property coverage for items belonging to third parties that are damaged on your business premises.
 But if your general liability policy is bundled with commercial property insurance in a business owner’s policy (BOP), you gain coverage for your business property, too.

 That coverage comes at an increase in premium, but a BOP is often cheaper than the two policies would be separately.
 So if one of your quotes looks a lot more expensive than the others, check to see whether it’s a bundle.
 Choosing that one may actually end up costing less.

 5. Deductible in general liability insurance quotes

 You’re probably familiar with the concept of a deductible from your health insurance.
 Before you can receive benefits on a business insurance policy, you must first pay the deductible.
 Policies with higher deductibles typically have lower premiums and vice versa, so if you’re looking to save money, consider asking your agent about increasing your deductible.

 One word of warning, though: make sure you can actually afford your deductible, whatever it is.
 If you can’t, you won’t be able to enjoy any of the benefits of your insurance policy.

 If you’re still not sure which policy makes the most sense for you after considering the five items previously mentioned, it’s time to dig into the fine print.
-Check here to see whether the policy offers a seasonal coverage increase (e.g., if you have a busy season), whether it has any special limits or coverage restrictions for injury at your office, how it handles theft and damage, and more (your agent can help you sort through these details).
+Check here to see whether the policy offers a seasonal coverage increase (if you have a busy season), whether it has any special limits or coverage restrictions for injuries at your office, how it handles theft and damage, and more.
+Your agent can help you sort through these details.